 A single crabgrass plant can produce approximately 75,000 seeds in one growing season.
 These seeds fall to the soil to continue the cycle in the following year.
 That is, unless you do something to remedy the situation.

-Crabgrass pre-emergent (or preventer) herbicide is one of the first control materials applied to lawns in the spring.
+Crabgrass pre-emergent (or preventer) herbicide is one of the first control materials you should apply to your lawn in the spring.
 The concept behind a pre-emergent is that you control the weeds before they emerge.
 These herbicides come in a wide arrange of formulations and active ingredients.
-Each has its own benefits, and all are not created equal.
-Each material has different time frames it can be applied, so consult the instructions on the material’s label for best recommendations.
+Each has its own benefits, and the are not all created equal.
+Each material also has different time frames you can apply it.
+Be sure to consult the instructions on the material’s label for best recommendations.

 As soil temperatures warm consistently and moisture is present, the millions of crabgrass seeds in your soil have their opportunity to start growing.
-If nothing is impeding their development, you’ll soon have a big crop of crabgrass emerging.
+If nothing is impeding their development, then you’ll soon have a big crop of crabgrass emerging.
 Pre-emergent crabgrass control creates a layer of this material waiting to stop this.
 As the germinating seed comes in contact with the material, it stops developing.
 This works in the majority of areas that have average to dense turfgrass.